 Imagine having the ability to detect a leak in a pipe before the liquid or gas escapes.
 You could repair or replace the pipe when convenient, while the equipment was at rest or during a scheduled shut down.
-Sensing electrical current leakage to earth can give you this ability.
-Monitoring the current supplied to any AC load by surrounding the conductors with a sensing ring will show if any amount of power used is not returned to the source.
+Relaying electrical current leakage to earth can give you this ability.
+Monitoring the current supplied to any AC load by surrounding the conductors with a relaying ring will show if any amount of power used is not returned to the source.
 This lost power is “leaking” to earth.

 Faults to ground occur generally in one of two ways: (1) An energized conductor will contact a grounded point, creating sparks, smoke or fire.
 This will usually trip the over current protection, either a circuit breaker or fuses.
-But metal will incandence with a fault of just 500 milliamps.
+But metal will become incandescent with a fault of just 500 milliamps.
 (2) Insulation deteriorates causing low level current to pass to earth.
 This failure will seldom create enough fault current to trip a breaker or blow a fuse.
 The former fault occurs instantaneously, but the latter often occurs very slowly, and it occurs very frequently.
 This creates hazardous conditions putting operators and maintenance personnel at risk for electrocution, and increasing the probability the equipment will be damaged, resulting in production stoppage.